dushyantkhosla/ds-cookiecutter/README.md

 # Getting Started

+- Get Data

   - If data exists on Local, copy it to the server with scp
     - If data sits on the cloud, download it inside the server
   - Optional: Copy SSH keys `scp -rp ~/.ssh user@remote-server:/tmp/.ssh`

 - SSH into the Server

-- Pull a Docker Container from https://hub.docker.com/u/eadlab/dashboard/
+  - Pull a Docker Container from https://hub.docker.com/u/dushyantkhosla/

 ```
 docker pull <image>